70G37H3R/dapp-eth/readme.md

 [Ethers.js](https://www.npmjs.com/package/ethers): A library for interacting with deployed smart contracts on the frontend.

-[Infura](https://infura.io/): A API provide endpoints for Ethereum network.
+[Infura](https://infura.io/): A API for providing endpoints for Ethereum network.

 [React.js](https://reactjs.org/): A framework for building user interfaces.